 You don’t have to feel held back by your difficult childbirth experience.
 I use Eye Movement Desensitization and Reprocessing (EMDR) to help mothers recover from childbirth trauma.
 EMDR is one of the most effective treatment methods for processing and resolving trauma.
 Having completed specialized EMDR training, I often use it in my counseling practice.
 I have seen the power of combining EMDR with other forms of therapy and believe this is the best way to help women heal from a traumatic birth experience.
 Please see my page on EMDR for more information.

-Begin Counseling in Lafayette & Enter Motherhood Peacefully
+Begin Counseling & Enter Motherhood Peacefully

 Other Women’s Mental Health Services